 A viewing platform and staircase have been built to replace the rope system that used to lead down to the waterfall.
 Thanks to this platform, the waterfall is accessible to more people.

 There are two access points to get to Ammonite Falls.
-The more popular and easier trail is via Jameson Road; the other is located off of Weigles Road.
-Both trails are approximately 5.5 km in total; however, the trail from Weigles is slightly more difficult regarding elevation gain.
-On average, it takes approximately 1.5 hours to complete.
+The more popular and easier trail is via Weigles Road; the other is located off Creekside Place.
+The trail from Creekside Place is slightly more difficult regarding elevation gain.

 Both ends of the trail have plenty of signs to guide you.

 The trails you walk along traverse a working forest primarily used by VIU Forestry students.
+This is often why you see small clear-cuts or tagged trees in the area.
 Private landowners also surround Benson Creek Regional Park, so please stay on the designated trails.
-This is often why you see small clear-cuts or tagged trees in the area.

 Once you reach the waterfall, use the new viewing platform and staircase to view the beautiful waterfall.
+The waterfall cascades off a cliff with many visible layers of rock sediment and tumbles into a small pool below.

-Best Time of Year to Visit Ammonite Falls Nanaimo
+Best Time of Year to Visit

-As with every waterfall, it is most significant during winter and spring, when water flow is the highest.
+This park is accessible year-round.
+However, as with every waterfall, it is most significant during winter and spring, when water flow is the highest.
 Benson Creek runs year-round but can get down to a trickle during dry summers, which unfortunately seems to be a yearly trend.

 This trail is in a working forest and is beloved by many.
 Therefore, you won't likely see much wildlife besides birds and squirrels.
 However, as you can see, they are photo-worthy, too. 😉

-Via Jameson:
+Via Jameson

 - From either side of Nanaimo, take Jingle Pot Road off of Hwy 19 (Nanaimo Parkway)